 The Far East minibridge service, inaugurated in 1972, is an intermodal transportation service offered by water carriers in conjunction with the railroads.
-Containerized cargo moves by rail from Atlantic/gulf coast ports to and from west coast ports, then by water to and from Far East ports.
+Containerized cargo moves by rail from Atlantic/gulf coast ports to and from west coast ports, then by water to and from Far East ports, as shown in Figure VIII-1.
 A similar situation exists involving containerized cargo movements via minibridge from west/gulf coast ports to European ports, known as the EuroCal minibridge, and from the Far East to Europe, known as the landbridge.